TkrUdagawa/website/source/en/tutorial/stat_python.rst

   Return the degree-th moment about 'center' of values in the attribute "key".

- For all methods, the first parameter of each method (name) is a string value to uniquely identify a task in the ZooKeeper cluster.
-When using standalone mode, this must be left blank ("").

  1. Connect to Jubatus Server.

   Connect to Jubatus Server (Row 12).
-  Setting the IP addr., RPC port of Jubatus Server.
+  Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

  2. Prepare the learning data